asminpaudel141/java-100program/README.md

 # 52.How to print date and time in Java Program
 # 53.How to use SQL Date in Java Program
 # 54.How to Generate random number in Java Program
-# 55.How to Generate random number in Java Program
-# 56.How to Generate random number in Java Program
-# 57.How to Generate random number in Java Program
-# 58.How to Generate random number in Java Program
-# 59.How to Generate random number in Java Program
-# 60.How to Generate random number in Java Program